drew-ross/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+  A: The inner return function is using closure to access "name" from the outer function.
+I can tell because the return function is a child of the parent function, which grants it access to variables outside of its scope.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+  A: The name variable "Dan" stays the same, but the newRoll variable can change.

 c.
 What is the lexical scope of `newRoll`?

+  A: The return function.

 ### Task 3 - Stretch Goals